MaxSSD/OpenAI-GUI/README.md

 # Use ase
-Prompt can be input into the GUI then loaded for easy automation of GPT3 model queries to text files on desktop.
+OpenAI based model GUI tool which displays a desktop prompt window for OpenAI GPT3

 ## Example/test command
-Give 10 ideas for python automation implementations.
+1. Give 10 ideas for python automation implementations.
+2. Review this code: "..."
+3. Summarize this text: "..."

 # Developer Information
-## Known Working Versions of Dependencies for openaigui.py
-* openai==0.16.0
-* pyttsx3==2.90
-* tk==0.1.0
-* Pillow==9.2.0
 ## Known Working Versions of Dependencies for openaipysgui.py
 * openai==0.16.0
 * pyttsx3==2.90
 * PySimpleGUI==4.60.4

 ## Developing a New Component
-* File an issue on GitHub if you need help fitting your OpenAI-GUI into our component system; we would be happy to collaborate
+* File an issue on GitHub if you need help fitting your OpenAI-GUI into our component system; we would be happy to collaborate.
+We welcome contributions to this project!
+If you have an idea for a new feature or bug fix, please open a new issue and let us know.

 # License
 Source code of OpenAI-GUI is licensed under the MIT license.
 Some dependencies of this application are under the GPL license.
 When packaged with these dependencies, OpenAI-GUI may also be under the terms of this GPL license.